 Training in Europe varies enormously between countries.
 There needs to be a uniform standard and a curriculum stipulating training requirements in interventional radiology.
-The European Board of Interventional Radiology (EBIR), which was introduced in 2010, provides evidence of achieving a certain standard as participants have to submit a log book, provide evidence of training and pass an exam.
-This is a first step in the right direction.
+The European Board of Interventional Radiology (EBIR), which was introduced in 2010, provides evidence of achieving a certain standard as participants have to submit a logbook, provide evidence of training and pass an exam.
+This is the first step in the right direction.

 If you had a wishlist with three areas you could improve in interventional radiology practice, what would they be?

 Firstly, I would like our clinical responsibility to be acknowledged by having our own admitting rights, beds, junior teams, and clinics.
 Secondly, I would like to see radiology trainees selected according to whether they wish to be diagnostic or interventional radiologists, so that appropriate numbers of each can be admitted for training.
 Naturally, there will be a certain amount of cross-over in the first three years, but this would assure adequate numbers of interventional radiologists.

 Thirdly, interventional radiology trainees should be available for interventional radiology on call.
 In our current system, a consultant interventional radiologist can find themselves doing a difficult procedure in the middle of the night with a trainee who has no relevant experience or interest in interventional radiology.
 This leads to a lost training opportunity and a tough night.